stuporglue/solar_scripts/README.md

 Web Progress Viewer
 ------------------

 A progress viewer website is available in this repository.
 You will need to configure your server to treat .py files as CGI executables.
+If you are using Apache and .htaccess overrides are enabled, the included web/.htaccess file will do this for you.

 It uses Leaflet.js to display the progress.

 !["Fishnets being processed outwards from Blegen Hall"](https://raw.githubusercontent.com/stuporglue/solar_scripts/master/web/dev/img/DSM_Progress_clipped.png "Fishnets being processed outwards from Blegen Hall")